beatlabs/proton/README.md

   proton json [flags]

 Flags:
+  -m, --end-of-message-marker string   Marker for end of message used when piping data
-  -f, --file string             Proto file path or url -h, --help                    help for json
+                                       Defaults to "--END--" if not provided -f, --file string                    Proto file path or url -h, --help                           help for json
-      --indent                  Indent output json
-  -l, --line-separator string   Line separator string in case of piping data
-                                Defaults to "--END--" if not provided -p, --package string          Proto package
+      --indent                         Indent output json -p, --package string                 Proto package
                                        Defaults to the package found in the Proton file if not specified -t, --type string                    Proto message type
                                        Defaults to the first message type in the Proton file if not specified
 ```

 ## Examples